 Cats are great companions and can make you laugh with their silly antics.
-Some will talk to you and others will be not stop to try and sit on your lap.
-If you are thinking of adopting a cat and haven’t had one in years or never have had a cat, there’s a things to think about and things you should know.
+Some will talk to you and others will nag you till you let them sit on your lap or insist on sitting on your laptop.
+If you are thinking of adopting a cat there’s are things to think about and things you should know.

-2: If you have allergies, you may need to think about adopting a breed of cat that has a low dander count.
-You may also adjust to your new cat.
+- If you have allergies, you may need to think about adopting a breed of cat that has a low dander count.
 Talk to your doctor, do some homework, and if you can, cat test your allergies.
 If you have some friends who have cats, spend some time at their place and see if your allergies kick in or take a few trips to the local shelter and meet a few cats.

-6: If you don’t want your furniture or leather jacket to be shredded, invest in a scratching post and a water gun.
+- If you don’t want your furniture or leather jacket to be shredded, invest in a scratching post and a water gun.
+Also, make yourself get in the habit of hanging up your coats, putting your shoes away, and keeping things out of reach from your cat.
 Use catnip to lure your cat to the scratching post.
 Some cats will go wild for catnip and others may just rub their faces and purr.
 Praise him when he uses the post.
 Use the water gun and a strong “NO” when he scratches inappropriate things.

 Image from Wallpaperswala.com